|

 followed Wolfram and Vardamir to the south-western edge of the

 city.
-The area had been a thriving suburb in ancient times.
-But
+The area had been a thriving suburb in ancient times, but

 a combination of natural disaster, thrifty townspeople removing

-villas into heaps of painted rubble.
+once-splendid villas into heaps of painted rubble.

-Any one of the empty shells might have been a safe refuge.
-But
+Any one of the empty shells might have been a safe refuge, but

-neither the elf nor the man seemed interested in the buildings.
+neither the elf nor the Man seemed interested in the buildings.

 Instead, keeping to the dirt road, they were heading towards the

-out of sight.
+of sight.

 "Where can they be going?" whispered Hentmirë.